 Our Mission: Our children will develop a positive Jewish identity, while learning and growing in their knowledge and understanding of Judaism, and become part of Nahalat Shalom's vibrant community.

-Our Values: Along with Jewish learning, we emphasize treating each other with compassion and respect.
+c: Along with Jewish learning, we emphasize treating each other with compassion and respect.
 We strive to build a school communty of learners and friends who are engaged in actions that make the world a better place.
 We hope that the students and their families will become an active part of the Nahalat Shalom congregation--a place where all can feel welcome in celebrating Jewish religion, culture, spirituality, and heritage.

 Our Gan class (Pre-K) meets one Shabbat (Saturday morning each month) or for holiday sessions (10-11:30 am).
 It is a joyful and nurturing class which includes learning about Shabbat and Jewish holidays, stories, drama, art, snack, dance, singing, and encouraging Jewish values such as peace, fairness, and treating each other well.
 Parents are welcome to either drop off or attend the class with their children.

 Our Children's Education program for elementary students (K-6) meets on Thursdays from 4:30-6pm.
 It includes t’fillot (prayers and songs), Hebrew language learning, history, holidays, art, drama, snack, and much much more!
 Curriculum is age appropriate.